No.04 Receiving Referral Fees and Rule 12.4.3 Australian Solicitors Conduct Rules 2012

 2.1.
 Rule 12 Australian Solicitors Conduct Rules

 There are important ethical issues to consider in circumstances where a third party offers to pay a solicitor a commission or benefit for a referral of a client.
-As fiduciaries, solicitors cannot permit a conflict between their duty to serve the best interests of a client and their own personal interests (see Rules 12.1 and 12.2 ASCR).
+As fiduciaries, solicitors cannot permit a conflict between their duty to serve the best interests of a client and their own personal interests (see Rules 12.1 and 12.2).
 The receipt of a financial benefit from a third party creates a potential for such a conflict.

-Rule 12.4.3 ASCR permits a solicitor to receive a financial benefit or commission but only if disclosure is made and the client’s informed consent is obtained.
+Rule 12.4.3 permits a solicitor to receive a financial benefit or commission but only if disclosure is made and the client’s informed consent is obtained.
 A solicitor must satisfy not only the rule’s requirements but also the solicitor’s fiduciary obligations.

 2.2.
 Informed Consent